National Drive Electric Week

 photo by: Matt Lawson

-The (socially distanced) faces of EV diversity - Stacy Davis, Susan Goodwin, Billy Williams, Vanessa Mills, and Patricia Mesa with Billy's 2021 Tesla Model S.
+The faces of EV diversity - Stacy Davis, Susan Goodwin, Billy Williams, Vanessa Mills, and Patricia Mesa with Billy's 2021 Tesla Model S.

-We owe a great debt of thanks to Plug-In America and to Electrify America for their continued support of those of us in the field.
+We owe a great debt of thanks to Plug-In America and to Electrify America for their continued support.

 COVID-19 safety restrictions will be followed for this event.